Maxine Waters: Biden ‘can’t go home without a Black woman being VP’

 “Let me guarantee you this, based on everything that I know and understand, and the help that [Biden] has already gotten from the Black community…he can’t go home without a Black woman being VP,” Waters said.
 “We’re going to have a Black woman VP.”

-Earlier on Saturday Biden raise eyebrows by telling Fox News he’d decided on a vice president, a decision much anticipated after his campaign reportedly narrowed the list to a handful of choices.
+Earlier on Saturday Biden raised eyebrows by telling Fox News he’d decided on a vice president, a decision much anticipated after his campaign reportedly narrowed the list to a handful of choices.

 BIDEN QUIPS TO FOX NEWS HE DECIDED ON VP, CAMPAIGN SAYS IT'S A JOKE